Stipends and Fellowships

 I submitted a Notice of Award request last week.
 Why is there a delay?

-To allow tuition and stipend awards to disburse through Banner, all accounts must be assigned a Banner fund code.
+To allow tuition and stipend awards to be disbursed through Banner, all accounts must be assigned a Banner fund code.
 New accounts require set up before they can be posted.
 This process extends the processing time since it requires collaboration between the Financial Aid & Scholarships office and Financial Services to establish the fund codes.

 Why didn’t the student receive their stipend?